StormingMoose/ESP-Riders/README.md

 Parts required:
                  ESP32 devkit or similar.
                  L9110S H-bridge.
-                 small 9g servo.
+                 Small 9g servo.
                  USB charging block with two outputs.
-                 buck converter if you power the car from a non-usb source.
+                 Buck converter if you power the car from a non-usb source.
                  Electric motor of your choice.